Terraform#

 set environment variable

-to any non-empty value to make output adjustments- running
+TF_IN_AUTOMATIONto any non-empty value to make output adjustments- running

-in different machines after
+planandapplyin different machines after

-completes, archive entire working directory, including.terraform
+plancompletes, archive entire working directory, including.terraformand save

 or archive it to be accessible, usually as build artifact * to run

-must be applied on same OS and CPU architecture * plugins must not be upgraded between two stages * Terraform will not detect if credentials used are different * plan file should be protected if it contains sensitive data * use environment variables for provider credentials as they are not included in the plan * allow and apply only one plan at a time, other existing plans must be recomputed
+apply, obtain the archive and extract at the same absolute path *planandapplymust be applied on same OS and CPU architecture * plugins must not be upgraded between two stages * Terraform will not detect if credentials used are different * plan file should be protected if it contains sensitive data * use environment variables for provider credentials as they are not included in the plan * allow and apply only one plan at a time, other existing plans must be recomputed

 - running